 Got questions about Wangiri fraud?
 We've got info on what it is, what we're doing to keep our customers safe and steps you can take to protect yourself too.

 Ever had a call from an international number you didn’t recognise?
-It could be a ‘Wangiri’ call – a scam that could leave you seriously out of pocket.
+It could be a ‘Wangiri’ call – a scam that could leave you seriously missing some cash.

-Fraud or scams of any kind can be a worry so to help you out, here’s everything you need to know about Wangiri calls.
+Fraud or scams of any kind can be a worry.
+So, here’s everything you need to know about Wangiri calls.

 How does Wangiri fraud work?